 But they know people love deals, so they have a “sale” price at a comfortable profit.

-Here’s an example given by the Wall Street Journal from a few years ago:
+Here’s an example from the Wall Street Journal from a few years ago:

 A sweater costs $14.50 wholesale.